Academic Catalog

 Admission

 Admission to the University does not constitute admission to the medical laboratory science program.
 Students are admitted to the program after completion of two years of college study, which includes all program prerequisite courses.
 All program prerequisite courses must be completed with a grade of C (2.00) or better.
 Additionally, applicants must be in good academic standing (cumulative GPA 2.0 or greater).
 The students then enter two years of a combined didactic and clinical phase congruent with the 2 + 2 concept.
-A grade of C (2.00) or better is required in all medical laboratory science/medical technology course work for continuance in the program.
+A grade of C (2.00) or better is required in all medical laboratory science course work for continuance in the program.
 The program does not offer just the final clinical phase to transfer applicants from 3 + 1 programs.
 Applications to the program, including all materials, must be submitted no later than February 1 for consideration for admission the following fall.
 Exemptions may be appealed only through the program director.
 Prospective students who fail to meet the February 1 deadline for formal admission may be allowed to take on-campus medical laboratory science/medical technology courses on a space-available basis.
 Permission must be first granted by the program director in advance of registration.